jp2269/JP2269.github.io/_posts/2022-10-07-RestaurantIdea.md

 layout: posts
 ---

-# Title: An App for Consensus-Based Restaurant Decisions

 ## Abstract:

 This blog post discusses an app that allows users to anonymously swipe on restaurants to get a consensus on where to eat.
 The app uses Yelp's API to curate a list of restaurants and allows users to add their own contributions.